-When I first spent 2 days in Dublin, I knew right away I needed to go back to see more of this green-hued country.
+When we first spent 2 days in Dublin, we knew right away we needed to go back to see more of this green-hued country.

-Anyway, in this article, I also talk about where to stay, some places to eat, and lots of tips (including a map).
+Anyway, in this article, we also talk about the best places to go in Dublin, places to stay in Dublin and lots of tips (including a map).

 Want to know what to do in two days in Dublin, Ireland?
 Read on!

-“How many days in Dublin?”, that’s a question readers often ask me.
+“How many days in Dublin?” this is a question readers often ask us.
 And the truth is: a whole life wouldn’t be enough.
 No joking.

-Anyway, the practical answer would be two full days because, as I said, the city is small and most of the attractions are within a walk distance from each other.
+Anyway, the practical answer would be two full days because, as we said, the city is compact and most of Dublin tourist attractions are within walk distance.

-Pssst: I’ve included a map with all the locations here mentioned.
+Pssst: We’ve included a map with all the locations here mentioned so you can visit Dublin in two days hassle-free.
 (You’re welcome.)

 Hey, looking for more tips for your next trip to Ireland?
-Check out our post below.
+Check out our posts below.

 - How to Choose the Best Day Tours from Dublin